-ROW 1: Starting in the 3rd chain from the hook, work a HDC in each chain across the row.
+Row 1: Starting in the 3rd chain from the hook, work 1 HDC in each chain across the row.
 When you reach the last stitch, pull through with Pink (you should have 3 loops on your hook when you pull through.)
 Don’t cut the White yarn.
 Chain 2 and turn.

-Continue the pattern of 5 HDCs of Pink, 3 HDCs of White until you reach the end of the row, always carrying the yarn you aren’t using behind your work so you can easily pick it back up again.
-You should end the row with 5 HDCs of Pink.
+Continue the pattern of 5 WHDCs of Pink, 3 WHDCs of White until you reach the end of the row, always carrying the yarn you aren’t using along the top of your work so you can easily pick it back up again.
+You should end the row with 5 WHDCs of Pink.

 When you reach the end of the row, pull through with White on the last stitch, and cut the Pink, leaving a tail that is long enough to weave in later.

-ROWS 3 – 5: Work 3 rows of HDC working in between the posts with White, chaining 2 and turning and at the end of each row.
+Rows 3 – 5: Work 3 rows of WHDC with White, chaining 2 and turning and at the end of each row.
 On the last stitch of row 5, pull through with Pink.

 After I tied off and wove in all my ends, I added a front and back post double crochet ribbing border around the edge.
 Here are instructions for how to add that border, and there is also another video below.

-ROWS 3 – 4: When you finish row 2, work 3 alternating front post/back post DCs into the corner you started with and repeat row 2 two more times around the blanket, until you have four rows total.
+Rounds 3 – 4: When you finish round 2, work 3 alternating front post/back post DCs into the corner you started with and repeat row 2 two more times around the blanket, making sure your post DCs are popping out in the same direction as previous round, until you have four rows total.
 (Or you can go around as many times as you’d like to get your desired border height.
 I only had enough yarn to go around 4 times.)

 Below is the video that demonstrates this border or you can watch it on YouTube: